touchlab/kotlinx.coroutines/kotlin-native-sharing.md

 API you can get a reference to single-threaded dispacher's worker using its [SingleThreadDispatcher.worker] property.

 A [Default][Dispatchers.Default] dispatcher on Kotlin/Native contains a single background thread.
-This is the dispatcher that used by default in [GlobalScope].
+This is the dispatcher that is used by default in [GlobalScope].

-There is currently no background thread-pool like on JVM.
+> This limitation may be lifted in the future with the default dispatcher becoming multi-threaded and/or
+> its coroutines becoming isolated from each other, so please do not assume that different coroutines running
+> in the default dispatcher can shared mutable data between themselves.

 A [Main][Dispatchers.Main] dispatcher is properly defined for all Darwin (Apple) targets, refers to the main thread, and integrates with Core Foundation main event loop.
 On Linux and Windows there is no platform-defined main thread, so [Main][Dispatchers.Main] simply refers